Guide

 Cash ratio = (Cash + Cash equivalents) divided by current liabilities

 In this formula, cash equivalents are highly liquid investments that can be converted to cash in three months or less.
-A ratio of 0.5 or higher is considered healthy.
-The higher the ratio, the better able you are to cover your short-term debt obligations.
-It means you have enough cash to cover immediate debts.
+A ratio of 0.5 or higher is usually healthy.
+The higher your ratio, the easier it is to cover short-term debts with cash.

 Tips to boost your liquidity